BinoviTeam/checklist/codestyle.md

 <details>
   <summary>Keep your attributes correctly formatted</summary>

-  > If the HTML-element has long attribute values or number of attributes is more than 2 - start each one, including the first, on the new line with 2-space indentation related to tag.
+  > If the HTML element has long attribute values or the number of attributes is more than 2 - start each one, including the first, on the new line with a 2-space indentation related to the tag.
-  Tag’s closing bracket should be on the same level as opening one.
+  The tag’s closing bracket should be on the same level as the opening one.

   GOOD Example
   ```html